 In case of the target ng-eNB/gNB receives both UE security capability and UP security policy, then ng-eNB/gNB initiates the intra-cell handover procedure which contains selected algorithm and an NCC to the UE.
 New UP keys shall be derived and used at both the UE and the target ng-eNB/gNB.

 At an N2-handover the SMF shall send the UE's UP security policy to the target ng-eNB/gNB via the target AMF.
 The target ng-eNB/gNB shall reject all PDU sessions for which it cannot comply with the corresponding received UP security policy and indicate the reject-cause to the SMF via the target AMF.
 For all other PDU sessions, the target ng-eNB/gNB shall activate UP confidentiality and/or UP integrity protection per DRB according to the received UE's UP security policy.
 Only if the UE indicates that it supports use of integrity protection with ng-eNB, the target ng-eNB can activate UP integrity protection.

+At interworking-handover from EPS to 5GS, the SMF+PGW-C provides the UE's UP security policy to the target ng-eNB/gNB via the target AMF.
+The target ng-eNB shall determine from the UP security policy received from the AMF together with the UE indication that it supports user plane integrity protection with ng-eNB in 5GS in UE EPS security capabilities, whether to activate user plane integrity protection with the UE or not.
+The target ng-eNB/gNB shall reject all DRBs for which it cannot comply with the corresponding UP integrity protection policy in the UP security policy and indicate the reject-cause to the source MME via the target AMF.
+For all other DRBs, the target ng-eNB/gNB shall activate UP integrity protection per DRB according to the used UP security policy.
+Only if the UE indicates that it supports use of user plane integrity protection with ng-eNB, the target ng-eNB can activate UP integrity protection.

 *************** End of 1st Change ****************